-The HQ Person Month Distribution is specified in the Annex.
+The HQ Person Month Distribution is specified in Fehler!
+Verweisquelle konnte nicht gefunden werden. in the Annex.

 10.1 Work Stream: Scientific Retreat with the BBMRI-ERIC National Nodes

 The Scientific Retreat features short talks, breakout sessions, and the opportunity for the National Node and Common Service Directors and distinguished colleagues to meet and exchange information and ideas away from the pressures of daily business.